darkterminal/ffrs/docs/USER_MANUAL.md

 - `convert myvideo.mp4 to .avi` (converts to the same name but different format)
 - `extract audio from myvideo.mp4 to myaudio.mp3`

-### What FF Does
+### What ffrs Does

-When you run a command, FF does the following:
+When you run a command, ffrs does the following:
 1. Shows you the technical command it will run
 2. Asks for confirmation (unless you use `--yes`)
 3. Runs the command using ffmpeg

 For example, if you type:
 ```
-ff "convert video.mp4 to video.avi"
+ffrs "convert video.mp4 to video.avi"
 ```

-FF will show:
+ffrs will show:
 ```
 ffmpeg -i "video.mp4" "video.avi"
 ```